 - An accident caused by trash falling from a garbage truck onto the road.

 Traffic accidents involving garbage trucks were responsible for the deaths of 80 members of the public in 2019, including automobile drivers and passengers, motorcyclists, pedestrians, and bicyclists, according to the Solid Waste Association of North America (SWANA).
 Almost all the injuries and deaths involved a collision with a garbage truck.
 In addition, at least 53 solid waste workers died in garbage truck accidents, most commonly by being struck by one’s own vehicle.
-Some of the accidents were caused by garbage truck drivers not following basic safety rules, and others were caused by other motorists not driving carefully around garbage trucks.
+Some of the accidents were caused by garbage truck drivers not following basic safety rules.
+Others were caused by other motorists not driving carefully around garbage trucks.

 Larger solid waste trucks often have mechanical arms that lift garbage cans and bins and empty them into a hopper on the back of the truck.
 Some trucks have compaction equipment.
 A sanitation worker may be struck by a moving mechanical arm causing a head injury or other type of trauma.